 The Facts About Burn Injuries

 There is more than one way to get a burn injury, and some people may not even be aware of the ways it can happen.
-According to the Centers for Disease Control and Prevention (CDC), burn injuries can be caused by the following:
+Burn injuries can be caused by the following:

 - Hot Liquids